frievoe97/Dumb-Calculator-iOS/README.md

 ### Version 1.0
 - This is the first version of the Dump Calculator.
 This version still contains minor bugs that will be fixed in upcoming versions and serves as a public beta that is not yet advertised.

+## Upcoming features
+Feel free to email or create a pull request if you have additional ideas

+- Make access to the menu clearer
+- Reorder keys even if last arithmetic operation was "="
+- Show tutorial when app is opened for the first time
+- Show info of the last update
+- Make the result copyable
+- Implement landscape mode
+- ...

 ## Contact
 Email: friedrich.voelkers@me.com